xplosionmind/old.tommi.space/_notes/public/Apps.md

   - /programmi
   - /software
 ---
-Everything in this list is Open Source, except where otherwise specified {:.blue .box}
+Everything in this list is free and Open Source, except where otherwise specified {:.blue .box}

 <br>

 ## Server

-Services and apps self-hosted and running on my server, can be found in the [[Server]] Jar item.
+Services and apps self-hosted and running on my server can be found in the [[Server]] Jar item.

 <br>
 <br>